sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-request-data/README.md

 There are 3 different ways to read data from an HTTP request: Route parameters, HTTP bodies, and query parameters.

-### Route Parameters
+## Route Parameters

-Any route path that contains `:` uses route parameters, also called dynamic segments.
+Any part of a route path that contains `:` is a route parameter, also called a dynamic segment:

 ```js
 app.get("/products/:productId", (request, response) => {